sipatel2/shibboleth-webauthn/README.md

 Continue to follow the steps to build and run the actual IdP.

 The WebAuthn registration page would be located at https://hostname/idp/webauthn/registration.
 The registration is stored in memory only.
 In production, Duke is storing registration data in a database using a modified version of RegistrationStorage.java.

+A couple of other items to note.
+At Duke, all authentication methods (password, Duo, WebAuthn, social, etc) go through a single flow that decide what should actually be done based on what the user has registered and what the current authentication requirements are.
+The flow in this repo just handles WebAuthn and removes the configuration for the standard password flow to make it easier to demo/test.
+Also, at Duke, after a successful WebAuthn authentication, the user's username is added to a cookie to allow the user to authenticate next time without having to enter a username.
+That functionality has not yet been added here.